LucasBehrendt/gamers-ground/README.md

 ## Surface

-The websites surface is designed to be inviting and polished so as to invoke a positive response from users when they land on the home page.
-Several call to action buttons help incentivize the user to explore the site further.
+The website's surface is designed to be inviting and polished to invoke a positive response from users when they land on the home page.
+Several call-to-action buttons help incentivize the user to explore the site further.
 A balanced feel of simplicity and gaming themed design was prioritized, and low friction was always kept in mind during the designing phase.

 ### Design
 - #### Colours

   The colours used on the site are meant to convey a theme of pc gaming with dark / mid grey, complemented with a popping lime / neon green colour for buttons and links.
-The main background colour is a mid grey colour (#33363f) that goes nicely with the theme and the palette chosen.
-Sections, cards and header / footer breaks off the background with a darker grey (#212228) that complements each other nicely.
-The green colour chosen for the buttons and links (#35C71E) help make the website feel more vibrant and catches the users attention straight upon landing on the home page.
+The main background colour is a mid-grey colour (#33363f) that goes nicely with the theme and the palette chosen.
+Sections, cards, and header / footer breaks off the background with a darker grey (#212228) that complements each other nicely.
+The green colour chosen for the buttons and links (#35C71E) help make the website feel more vibrant and catches the user's attention straight upon landing on the home page.
 It also goes very nicely with the grey colours and give good contrast to text / elements.
 To help product cards and other module sized content stand out and feel more inviting, a solid black (#000) border was added in the later stages of development.

   Where necessary, a red 'danger' colour was implemented to alert users of an action where they would delete data, like a review or their account.
 The same goes for the site admin links / buttons where appropriate.